GuilhermeRossato/laravel-scaffolding/README.md

 Even though Laravel is very extensive and easy to use, I prefer to use dependency-less applications, but I also love the easy way to define things in laravel like routes, views, file system and authentication.

 Anyways, my deploy of around 30 files is 1000 faster than a laravel application.
-Another great thing about developing this is that it grows as my undertanding of Laravel also grows, not only that, I learn how to implement

-, and the best part is that this project is growing with my knowleadge of laravel.
+Another great thing about developing this is that it grows as my undertanding of Laravel also grows, not only that, I learn how to implement, and the best part is that this project is growing with my knowleadge of laravel.
 For example, I don't understand Service Containers, and what the hell is `Illuminate\Contracts\Queue\Queue`?

 # Special thanks